datatheorem/TrustKit/docs/api-doc-index.md

 * TrustKit, for configuring the global SSL pinning policy within an App.
 * TSKPinVerifier, for manually validating a certificate chain against the configured pinning policy.
-This class only needs to be used for connections that are not automatically handled by TrustKit.
+This class only needs to be used for connections that are not automatically intercepted by TrustKit.